gradle/gradle/design-docs/gradle-3.0.md

     * `MavenPom.dependencies`.
 * Remove `MavenDeployer.addProtocolProviderJars()`.
 * Change `PublishFilter` so that it accepts a `PublishArtifact` instead of an `Artifact`.
+* Change `MavenDeployer.repository {... }` DSL to use the same configuration DSL as everywhere else, rather than custom owner-first DSL.

 ## Decouple file and resource APIs from project and task APIs